Role of on-site Coulomb energy and negative-charge transfer in a Dirac semi-metal NiTe$_2$: results and discussion

-Figure 1 shows the Ni 2$p$ and Te 3$p$ core level range from 812 - 900 eV BE measured with HAXPES ($h\nu$ = 6.5 keV) and SXPES ($h\nu$ = 1.5 keV).
+Figure 2(a) shows the Ni 2$p$ and Te 3$p$ core level range from 812 - 900 eV BE measured with HAXPES ($h\nu$ = 6.5 keV) and SXPES ($h\nu$ = 1.5 keV).
 The spectra show three high intensity peaks instead of the expected four peaks: Ni 2$p_{3/2}$, Ni 2$p_{1/2}$, Te 3$p_{3/2}$ and Te 3$p_{1/2}$, together with weak features.
-However, we can accurately identify the BE positions and spin-orbit (SO) splitting of the high intensity main peaks of Te 3$p_{3/2}$ (819.4 eV) - Te 3$p_{1/2}$ (869.9 eV) doublet from known reference data\cite{XPShandbook} as well as our CoTe$_2$ measurements\cite{ShelkeCoTe2}.
-Similarly, we also know the SO splitting of the Ni 2$p_{3/2}$-Ni 2$p_{1/2}$ doublet and can also identify the Ni 2$p_{3/2}$ main peak at 853.6 (eV) (consistent with a recent measurement\cite{nappini2020}), and then it is understood that the broader Te 3$p_{1/2}$ main peak is overlapping and masks the Ni 2$p_{1/2}$ main peak, expected at 872.9 eV \cite{XPShandbook}.
-Further, as the HAXPES and SX-PES spectra have been normalized at the Te 3$p_{3/2}$, it can be seen that the Ni 2$p_{3/2}$ shows significantly higher intensity compared to Te 3p states in SX-PES data due to its higher photo-ionization cross-section compared to HAXPES data\cite{trzhaskovskaya2018}.
+The spectra are normalized at the lowest BE peak at 819.4 eV BE which corresponds to the Te 3$p_{3/2}$ main peak.
+The next higher BE main peak has a BE of 853.6 eV and corresponds to the Ni 2$p_{3/2}$ peak.
+These values of Te 3$p_{1/2}$ and Ni 2$p_{3/2}$ are consistent with known BEs of metallic Te and Ni\cite{XPShandbook}.
+Based on this information and the known spin-orbit (SO) doublet splittings of Ni 2$p$ ($\sim$17.3 eV) and Te 3$p$ ($\sim$51.0 eV) from reference data\cite{XPShandbook}, we can expect the SO split Ni 2$p_{1/2}$ peak at a BE of 870.9 eV, and the Te 3$p_{1/2}$ peak at 870.4 eV.
+Thus the Ni 2$p_{1/2}$ peak and the Te 3$p_{1/2}$ peak are expected to be separated just by 0.5 eV, and hence, they essentially overlap each other.
+Further, as the HAXPES and SX-PES spectra have been normalized at the Te 3$p_{3/2}$, it can be seen in Fig. 2(a) that the Ni 2$p_{3/2}$ as well as the overlapping Ni 2$p_{3/2}$+Te 3$p_{1/2}$ peaks show higher intensities compared to Te 3$p_{3/2}$ peak in SX-PES compared to HAXPES.
+This is due to the fact that Ni 2$p$ states have a higher photo-ionization cross-section (PICS) than Te 3$p$ states for the photon energies used in SXPES compared to HAXPES\cite{trzhaskovskaya2018}.
+This observation suggests that the Ni 2$p_{1/2}$ peak and the Te 3$p_{1/2}$ peak overlap and we confirm it by carrying out a least-squares fitting using discussed below.